 We enjoyed fantastic weather every day and were so glad that we brought along our floats instead of paying $10/hour for rental.

 In fact, we brought along two floats and I’m glad there was no one to judge us when we balanced precariously on Sophie’s aeroplane float, firing away with the water gun.
-And the best part was snagging the float when it was on offer at Toys R Us at $15, a whooping 60% off! #gooddealmustshare
+And the best part was snagging the floats when they were on offer at Toys R Us at $15, a whooping 60% off! #gooddealmustshare

 The mattress float was a hot commodity too and I got so tanned from floating around despite slathering sunblock on myself.

-Needless to say, we were in the pool most of the time and soaked till we looked like prunes every day. #purebliss
+Needless to say, we were in the pool most of the time and soaked till we turned into prunes every day. #purebliss

 Even though we were not in Singapore when the momentous Trump-Kim summit took place, we followed the news closely on CNA and rejoiced when they signed on the denuclearisation agreement.
 One step closer to world peace.